Morning Fatigue: Causes and 7 Steps to Enhance Energy

 Your mitochondria are the powerhouse of your cells.
 They are specialized parts of your cell that help to convert nutrients into energy and allowing your body to function at an optimal level.

 When your mitochondrial health is compromised, your entire health suffers.
-If you have mitochondrial dysfunction, your body cannot produce enough energy for your cells to suffer optimally.
+If you have mitochondrial dysfunction, your body cannot produce enough energy for your cells to function optimally.
 When that happens, fatigue sets in, and you won’t be able to carry on with your days as your desire.

 According to research, mitochondrial dysfunction may not only result in general fatigue but has also been linked to chronic fatigue syndrome.
 To learn more about mitochondrial health, I recommend this article (6, 7).